nucleartide/Breadforge/NewReadme.md

 ## Follow along

+something for everyone

+- hiring managers
+- peers → learn how to, but less so than newbies
+- newbies → learn how to
+- customers → the game

-The best way to follow along progress is to watch and star this project, and learn as the project progresses toward completion.
+The best way to follow along progress is to watch and star this project, and learn as the project progresses toward completion. every saturday: add a presentation to your painlog

 ---